News more »

 Seattle noise laws are enforced by the Seattle Police Department.
 Seattle laws regulate “residential disturbances” and “unreasonable noise” in the city limits.
 For more information, see Seattle Police Department: Avoiding Noise.
 You can call the non-emergency Seattle police number at 206-625-5011 to report noise violations, but it can be very difficult to get police response, especially on weekend nights.
 Generally, the police will just issue a verbal warning to the household making excessive noise, but they can make a residential disturbance a criminal offense after repeated violations.
 They may also charge a fine, or contact the property owner after more than one offense.

-The Department of Planning and Development (DPD) also regulates outdoor construction and installation noises.
-See the DPD’s Noise Abatement Program for further information.
+The Department of Construction and Inspection (SDCI) also regulates outdoor construction and installation noises.
+See the SDCI’s Noise Code for further information.